Baldor 3-Phase Motor Conversion 2010

-Yes, I stuck a piece of wire into the gap.
-The jacket of the wire measures about 3/16" diameter, so when the rotor is centered (now it's off to one side ) the gap will be 3/32".
-I was aiming more for 1/16" gap from rotor to stator, but it seems I didn't measure the stator accurately!!!
+I used a piece of wire (about 3/16″ diameter) as a feeler gauge.
+The rotor is off center in the photo, so when it is centered the gap will be 3/32″.
+I was aiming more for 1/16″ gap between rotor to stator, but it seems I didn’t measure the stator accurately!

 I put the end shell back on and, of course, gave the motor conversion its first trial spin.